Bargs/Notes/books/joyOfClojure/ch10_notes.md

 ### Vulgar change

 The `ref-set` function can be used to set a ref to a provided value, unlike `alter` and `commute` which take an update function instead of an explicit value.

+### Stressed refs

+You should avoid having both short and long running transactions working with the same ref.
+When this happens, the short transactions can frustrate the long transaction by changing the value of its ref more times than the ref's history can handle.
+This causes the long running transaction retry, increasing the ref's history by 1 on each retry up to a certain limit.
+Clojure provides some tools (demonstrated in `ch10_exercises.clj`) to lessen the pain if it can't be avoided, but if possible it's best to follow the rule of thumb and sidestep the problem entirely.